 Enrollment is open.
-2011 dates announced: It's on!
+2017 dates available: It's on!

 Before embarking downstream students will master defensive paddling techniques in a low-risk scenario.
 This includes learning to catch "eddies" (pockets of slack-water or upriver current), ferry (move from bank to bank without drifting downstream), brace (catch yourself before flipping) and roll (flip back to upright).
 During the final two days the entire group will chose a section of river that suits their abilities and put these skills to the test.